BioJulia/Automa.jl/docs/src/index.md

 ![Schema of Automa.jl](figure/Automa.png)

 Automa.jl is designed to generate very efficient code to scan large text data, which is often much faster than handcrafted code.
-Automa.jl is a regex engine that can insert arbitrary Julia code into its input matching process, that will be executed in when certain parts of the regex matches an input.

 ## Where to start
 If you're not familiar with regex engines, start by reading the [theory section](theory.md),